moxystudio/react-page-swapper/README.md

 If you are familiar with `<Transition>` and `<CSSTransition>` components from [React Transition Group](https://reactcommunity.org/react-transition-group/), the `in`, `onEntered` and `onExited` should be familiar to you.

-The `style` prop contains inline styles, namely `position: fixed` with `top`, `left`, `width` and `height` for pages that are exiting.
+The `style` property contains inline styles, namely `position: fixed` with `top`, `left`, `width` and `height` for pages that are exiting.
 Be sure to apply these to the element being transitioned.

-The `transitioning` prop makes it possible to know if the `node` has finished transitioning or not, which is useful to disable behavior while the animation is playing, like ignoring scroll events or [`IntersectionObserver`](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) callbacks.
+The `transitioning` property makes it possible to know if the `node` has finished transitioning or not, which is useful to disable behavior while the animation is playing, like ignoring scroll events or [`IntersectionObserver`](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) callbacks.

 #### updateScroll